MickyDowns/deep_tf_notminst/README.md

-# Tensorflow Not-Minst character recognition and
+# TF for Not-Minst character recognition and Text Sequencing

 ## Overview